larsjuhljensen/JensenLab/_pages/training_string_dsd.md

 _How does changing the network type influence the set of interactions shown in the network?_

-Change the **minimum required interaction score** back to medium confidence (0.400).

-_How does the network look now?_

-Change the network view from *confidence* to *evidence* and press the **UPDATE** button.

-_What evidence types are available for the physical interactions?
-Are there more or fewer evidence types than in the full STRING network?_

 ### 2.3 Functional enrichment

-Another key feature of STRING is the Analysis, where one can find network stats and functional enrichment computed for the network.
+Another key feature of STRING is the provided network analysis, where one can find network statistics and functional enrichment computed for the network.
 Go to the **Analysis** tab below the network and look at the different enrichment categories.

 _How many categories contain enriched annotation terms?_

-Look at one of the categories you find interesting, for example the **Reactome Pathways**, and explore it in more detail.
+Look at the enriched **Reactome Pathways** and explore the table in more detail.

-_What information is shown in each line of the table?
-How can you find out more about this annotation term?_
+_How many pathways are enriched?_

-Press on the first 3 pathways and you will see a color showing up next to each of them.
-Scroll up to the network view and find the genes annotated by these pathways.
+Press on the first three pathways and you will see a color showing up next to each of them.
+Scroll up to the network view and find the proteins annotated by these pathways.

-_Do the pathways annotate the same set of genes or not?_
+_Do the pathways annotate the same set of proteins or not?_

 ## Supporting lectures